sorgom/howto/bullseye_coverage/setup_module_test_script.md

 cd %buildDir%
 ```
 -   write report
-    -   directory coverage _covdir_ in this sample
+    -   in this sample: _covdir_ for directory wise coverage output
     -   you might as well use:
         - _covsrc_ for source wise output
         - _covclass_ for class wise output